-We're currently in the midst of the early stages of what is intended to be a large-scale project to improve search engine optimization (SEO) on MDN.
-Before the work can truly begin, we're doing a number of small-scale experiments to try various ideas to see how they work out.
-As we pull together recommendations and ideas, they'll be getting added to this document.
+We're currently in the midst of the early stages of what is intended to be a long-term project to improve search engine optimization (SEO) on MDN.
+We have recently completed a series of small-scale experiments to test theories and to determine what changes to make to our practices and to the contributor guidelines to help improve our SEO.

 Ensure pages aren't too similar